ARMmbed/uvisor/docs/DEBUGGING.md

 ## The debug box

+> Warning: We are currently working on porting the debug box to the new version of mbed OS.
+Coming soon.

 > Warning: The debug box feature is an early prototype.
 The APIs and procedures described here might change several times in non-backwards-compatible ways.

 The uVisor code is instrumented to output debug information when it is relevant.
 In order to keep the uVisor as simple and hardware-independent as possible, some of this information is not handled and interpreted directly by uVisor.